FDIM/ng-data-source/README.md

 model.dataSource = dataSource(loadItems);

 function loadItems(token){
-  // token = last item in collection or a token returned from you service call return myService.fetchItems();
+  // token = a token returned from your service call.
+If it is falsey, this method will not be invoked. return myService.fetchItems();
 }